sergueik/springboot_study/basic-angularjs-validation/README.md

 Static Spring boot Application hosting a basic AngularJS

-custom form input validation example taken from __AngularJS Form Validation__ [article](https://www.geeksforgeeks.org/angularjs-form-validation/)
+custom form input validation example taken from __AngularJS Form Validation__ [article](https://www.geeksforgeeks.org/angularjs-form-validation/).
+It does default `required` atteribute validation on first input, the local Javascript function validation on the second input, toggling the `$valid` property of the input and of the form through `$parsers`, and does a remote rest call to validate the third input, also togling the similar propery but through updating the `$asyncValidators` depednency injected propery.

 ![Page](https://github.com/sergueik/springboot_study/blob/master/basic-angularjs-validation/screenshots/capture-page.png)